darpa-brass/bbn-immortals/ChallengeProblems/bbn-swri-integration.md

 The purpose of this document is to define the shared integration points for the challenge problems for Scenario 5 and Scenario 6.

-## Evaluation System Creation

-The system will be created by BBN as an AWS instance provided to the evaluator for evaluation, which is the _Evaluation Target_
+Discussions have led us to create an image that may serve one of two roles:

+ * **Evaluation Target** - The virtual machine that the evaluation will take place on.
+ * **Persistent Storage** - The virtual machine that must available to all executions that will be used to collect execution data for post-evaluation analysis.

-## Evaluation Environment
+## Evaluation Target

-* It will be offline with no internet connection
+* After image creation it will be offline with no internet connection

-* The system the _Evaluation Target_ is hosted on must have at least 4 CPU cores and 8 GB of memory.
+* It must have at least 4 CPU cores and 16 GB of memory.
 This is subject to change if bottlenecks are encountered during internal testing.

-* Persistent storage is vital for us to properly do our own detailed evaluation of how our system performed.
-We have decided to supply you with an image that will launch a data collection endpoint that all our evaluation servers will communicate with to store data fort our analysis.
+* Installation requires sudo access, so if the installation wil be unattended make sure sudo will be granted to the logged in user automatically.

+### General Tips

+* Make sure you are using bash as your login shell.
+Sometimes ssh and AWS-specific instances use lighter weight alternatives.
+* Make sure your ~/.bashrc is being sourced properly.
+Depending on the parameters, SSH and Bash may not honor it.

+### Creation

+#### Steps
+The following steps will prepare a system for use:

+1. Download the immortals source code.
+2. Navigate to the 'phase3' directory in the immortals root.
+3. Execute the "install.sh" script with the build flag to install dependencies and build the system (If the user requires a password for sudo):
+    `./install.sh --build`
+4. Execute the "build.sh" script to build the system:
+    `./build.sh`
+5. Shut down the system and save it to an image.

+## Persistent Storage

+The **Persistent Storage** system will utilize the same image as the **Evaluation Target** but will be started using different Parameters.

 ## OrientDB Structure